dimanikulin/fva/FVADocMD/BUILD&RELEASE.md

 &nbsp;&nbsp;&nbsp; The tool installation, configuration and processing are automated and based on GitHub actions with [main.yml](https://github.com/dimanikulin/fva/blob/master/.github/workflows/main.yml)
 All the steps are expected to be yml based only.
 I used [[37]](FVADocMD/REFERENCES.md) to help me to set up the main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
 &nbsp;&nbsp;&nbsp; Once code change is pushed to GitHub, [main workflow](https://github.com/dimanikulin/fva/blob/master/.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to use.
+All steps to build a package are called on any push to master or TBD branch.
+More details are located in comments and step names [here](https://github.com/dimanikulin/fva/blob/master/.github/workflows/main.yml).

 ### Building the code locally
 Still you can use [MS studio solution](./FVASW.sln) to build locally on Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.